daudix/distrobox/docs/content/useful_tips.md

 distrobox create -i quay.io/centos/centos:stream9 c9s --pre-init-hooks "dnf -y install dnf-plugins-core && dnf config-manager --enable crb && dnf -y install epel-next-release"
 ```

-## Apply resource limitation on the fly
+## Apply Resource Limitation on the Fly

 Podman has `--cpuset-cpus` and `--memory` flags to apply limitation on how much resources a container can use.
 However,
 these flags only work during container creation (`podman create` / `podman run`) and not after it's created